 Dragon Ball.
 It was part of a multi-faceted franchise which kids of varying ages found themselves obsessed with.
 Me, not so much, but I remember tons of kids in school wearing backpacks with the show’s logo slapped on them.
+Danny Phantom

 Danny Phantom introduced kids to an accidental superhero they could relate to, but also wanted to be just like.
 I don't know if I would want to become a ghost-hunting superhero after blowing up a science lab, but it worked for the show.
+The Powerpuff Girls

 The Powerpuff Girls is still fairly dated.
 It doesn't mean you can't introduce your kids to these superheroes as soon as possible, though.
+Hannah Montana

-The Baby-Sitters Club TV show aired on TV for less than a year, but if you ever loved the books, then chances are, you also loved seeing the sitters in live action on their own show, if only for a little while.
+Hannah Montana is a classic kids’ show.
+Technically, though, it has been off the air for years and Miley Cyrus is light years away from the character she played on the beloved series.
+The Baby-Sitters Club The Baby-Sitters Club TV show aired on TV for less than a year, but if you ever loved the books, then chances are, you also loved seeing the sitters in live action on their own show, if only for a little while.
+Garfield And Friends

 Animaniacs and he wasn't about causing a ruckus like the babies on Rugrats.
 Instead, the cartoon offers more of the same lazy lasagna-loving cat from the famed comic strip.
 And as a kid, it was enough to pull me in, even if I did feel bad for Nermal the cat every time Garfield tried to ship her to Abu Dhabi.